 Best Hotel Rooftop Bars for a Sunset Cocktail

-- The rooftop bar of the Boscolo Plaza Hotel gives you a sea view with gardens
+- The rooftop bar of the B4 Plaza Hotel (formerly the Boscolo) gives you a sea view with gardens in the foreground.
+This is also the best spot for a bird’s eye view of the Nice Carnival, and the Nice Jazz Festival.

 - The top of Le Meridian Hotel has a stunning view of the entire coast with a rooftop pool to match.